 What’s the first thing you think of when you imagine a red sign?
-Odds are good you picture an octagon-shaped “Stop” sign or a triangular “yield” sign.
+The odds are good that you picture an octagon-shaped “Stop” sign or a triangular “yield” sign.

 We all associate certain colors with specific uses, so it’s no surprise OSHA and ANSI have identified a number of safety colors for consistency among visual communication in workplaces throughout the United States.

 OSHA and Safety Colors

 OSHA outlines two broad requirements for safety colors in its standard for safety color codes (29 CFR 1910.144).
 The standard maintains that red and yellow must be used for marking physical hazards.

 - Red must be used for fire-related hazards, as well as emergency switches, bars, and buttons on hazardous machines. (“Fire-related hazards” may include identifying fire protection equipment and containers of flammable liquids.)

 - Yellow indicates caution and is used for physical hazards, including striking against, stumbling, falling, tripping, and “caught in between.”